-Presently the cloud optical properties are derived from Fouquart (1987) for the water clouds, and Ebert and Curry (1992) for the ice clouds.
+In this older scheme the cloud optical properties were derived from Fouquart (1987) for the water clouds, and Ebert and Curry (1992) for the ice clouds.

-The optical thickness δ_c is related to the cloud liquid water amount $U{\rm LWP}$ by where $r{\rm e}$ is the mean effective radius of the size distribution of the cloud water droplets.
-Presently $r{\rm e}$ is parametrized as a linear function of height from 10 μ m at the surface to 45 μ m at the top of the atmosphere, in an empirical attempt at dealing with the variation of water cloud type with height.
-Smaller water droplets are observed in low-level stratiform clouds whereas larger droplets are found in mid-level cumuliform water clouds.
+The optical thickness δ_c is related to the cloud liquid water amount U{LWP} by where $r{\rm e}$ is the mean effective radius of the size distribution of the cloud water droplets.